-An integral component to running any business is to have a thorough understanding of risk management and legal liability.
-In this course students will gain an understanding of the legal liabilities associated with running an ecological tourism business and apply ethical decision making into business planning and practice.
-Students will develop strategies to mitigate circumstances that may pose risk to the public and/or environment and write a risk management plan for a proposed ecological tourism business.
+An integral component to operating any business is to have a thorough understanding of the risk management and legal liability challenges.
+In this course, students will gain an understanding of the legal liabilities associated with running an eco-adventure tourism business and apply ethical decision-making into business planning and practice.
+Students will develop strategies to mitigate circumstances that may pose a risk to the public and/or environment and write a risk management plan for a proposed eco-adventure tourism business.